Moment-sequence transforms: Transformers with compact domain

-Theorem~\ref{Tbounded-mass} may be established by inspecting the proofs of the results in Sections~\ref{Smoments01}, \ref{Smomentsm11}, and \ref{Smomentsm10}, with minimal modifications to ensure the arguments of~$F$ remain in the required domain.

-As a consequence of Theorem~\ref{Tbounded-mass}, we obtain the following generalization of Schoenberg and Rudin's result.
-The domain is replaced by an arbitrary symmetric interval, and~$F$ is required to preserve positivity only on Hankel matrices of low rank.

-\begin{corollary} Theorem \ref{TSchoenberg} holds with $(-1,1)$ and $(0,1)$ replaced by $(-\rho,\rho)$ and $(0,\rho)$, respectively, for any $\rho \in (0,\infty]$.
-Furthermore, its hypotheses are equivalent to the assertion that $F[-]$ preserves positivity on Hankel matrices arising from moment sequences, with entries in~$(-\rho,\rho)$ and rank at most $3$. \end{corollary}

-When the domain of $F$ is a closed interval~$I$, the situation is more complex; absolute monotonicity, or even continuity of $F$, does not extend automatically from the interior of $I$ to its end~points.
+The goal of this section is to show how results in the previous sections can be refined when the moments are contained in a compact domain.
+Indeed, when the domain of $F$ is a compact interval~$I$, the situation is more complex; absolute monotonicity, or even continuity of $F$, does not extend automatically from the interior of $I$ to its end~points.
 This was already observed by Rudin via specific counterexamples; see Remark~(a) at the end of \cite{Rudin59}.
 To the best of our knowledge, characterization results in this setting are not known.

 We now take a closer look at this phenomenon.
-We begin by characterizing the functions preserving positivity of Hankel matrices in $\bp_N(I)$ for all $N$, where $I = [0,\rho]$ and $\rho \in (0,\infty)$.
+We begin by characterizing the functions preserving positivity of Hankel matrices in $\bp_N(I)$ for all $N$, where $I = [0,\rho]$ and $0 < \rho < \infty$.